edgelesssys/marblerun.sh/content/docs/workflows/recover-coordinator.md

     If the recovery worked correctly, the Coordinator should apply the sealed state again without returning an error.
 In case the Coordinator was not able to restore the state with the uploaded key, an error will be returned in the logs and the `/recover` endpoint will stay open for further interaction.

-2. Dismiss the sealed state by uploading a new Manifest
+2. Dismiss the sealed state by uploading a new manifest

     In case there is no desire to recover the old state it can simply be dismissed by [uploading a new manifest]({{< ref "docs/workflows/set-manifest.md" >}}).

 {{<note>}}
-If a new Manifest is uploaded, the old state will be overwritten on disk and the `/recover` endpoint will not be available anymore.
+If a new manifest is uploaded, the old state will be overwritten on disk and the `/recover` endpoint will not be available anymore.
 {{</note>}}